-Dismissal for academic reasons occurs when 1) a student who has been conditionally readmitted fails to meet the conditions of readmission; 2) a student fails or, for courses required in the major, receives a grade of C- or lower for the same course three times; 3) a student fails to complete College Writing and Research Writing in three semesters; 4) a student is found guilty by the Honor Council of an academic infraction warranting expulsion; 5) a student does not fulfill graduation requirements in a timely manner as stated in "Length of Study."
+Dismissal for academic reasons occurs when I) a student who has been conditionally readmitted fails to meet the conditions of readmission; 2) a student fails or, for courses required in the major, receives a grade of C- or lower for the same course three times or six eight-week terms for King's Online students; 3) a student fails to complete College Writing and Research Writing in three semesters (or six eight-week terms for King's Online students); 4) a student is found guilty by the Honor Council of an academic infraction warranting expulsion; 5) a student does not fulfill graduation requirements in a timely manner as stated in "Length of Study."
 Dismissal from the College is final with no eligibility for appeal.